KANNUR KANDAL PROJECT

 Project Description

-Mangrove forests are unique ecosystems, extremely rich in biodiversity, growing along inter-tidal coastal habitats such as shorelines, estuaries and backwaters.
-They are both refuges and nurseries for a large variety of threatened terrestrial and aquatic species, and an important source of fodder, medicines and firewood for people living in coastal communities.
-They also act as barriers against cyclones and tsunamis (evidenced in their important role in reducing the impact of the 2004 Indian Ocean tsunami), prevent coastal erosion, and maintain inland water quality by preventing sea water intrusion.
+Mangrove forests are unique ecosystems that are exceptionally rich in biodiversity.
+They grow along intertidal coastal habitats such as shorelines, estuaries and backwaters.
+Mangroves serve as both refuges and nurseries for a wide variety of threatened terrestrial and aquatic species, while also providing coastal communities with fodder, medicines and firewood.
+In addition, they act as natural barriers against cyclones and tsunamis (evidenced by their important role in reducing the impact of the 2004 and 2019 Indian Ocean tsunamis), prevent coastal erosion, and maintain inland water quality by preventing seawater intrusion.

 Mangrove forests have faced considerable destruction the world over, with less than half of the original acreage remaining

-However, mangrove forests have faced considerable destruction the world over, with less than half of the original acreage remaining.
-About half of that loss has occurred in the last 50 years, and a significant amount in just the last two decades, especially due to human population growth and intrusive development.
+About half of the world’s mangroves have been lost over the past 50 years, with a significant proportion disappearing in just the last two decades, largely due to rapid population growth and unsustainable development.
 (Data from Global Forest Watch, an online forest monitoring platform, shows that the world lost 192,000 hectares of mangroves between 2001 and 2012.)

-The acreage of mangroves in Kerala has also reduced drastically over the years, with only 1750 hectares of an estimated historical 70,000 hectares remaining.
-Conversion into coconut plantations or other agricultural land, aquaculture, unscientific water regulation, population pressures, real estate development, inadequate enforcement of laws, etc have all contributed towards mangrove destruction.
+The acreage of mangroves in Kerala has also drastically reduced over the years, with only about 1750 hectares remaining of an estimated historical extent of 70,000 hectares.
+The conversion of mangroves into coconut plantations or other agricultural land, aquaculture, unscientific water regulation, population pressures, real estate development, inadequate enforcement of laws, etc., have all contributed towards their destruction.

 Mangrove Restoration Project, Interactive Map